-It is only totalitarian states that are committed to the idea of an indivisible, centralised and unlimited sovereign power. media and pressure groups, and is properly responsive to public opinion.
+Whether or not the theory of the separation of powers is precisely reflected in any constitution in the real world, it is a valuable way of understanding that different institutions of the state have different functions, and that those functional differences are reflected in the nature and procedures of those institutions.
+In the United Kingdom, for example, the government has primary responsibility for drafting the laws which are presented to Parliament.
+That function is reflected in the experience of most of its members as professional politicians elected by the public, and in the procedures that it follows, which enable it to consult individuals and organisations with relevant expertise or concerns.
+It has a close relationship with the media and pressure groups, and is properly responsive to public opinion.
 Although it may carry out public consultations, its decision-making processes focus on private discussion of questions of public policy, and are designed to result in decisions for which the members of the Cabinet accept collective responsibility.
 Those decisions will often reflect compromises, and may consequently be expressed in terms which are ambiguous or even inconsistent, but are designed to make them acceptable to both sides of the argument.
 In politics, as in diplomacy, evasion and ambiguity can be constructive, and may be necessary to achieve a consensus.
 Politicians typically defend their decisions on the basis of their moral convictions or their views of social or economic policy.
 Their decisions are accepted as legitimate because of the government's democratic mandate.

 The courts, on the other hand, are responsible for the resolution of disputes over the application or interpretation of the law.
 That function is reflected in the recruitment of the judiciary from experienced lawyers or teachers of law.
 Judicial decisions are based on evidence and arguments presented in open court by the parties to the dispute.
 Judgments are designed to set out the reasoning of the judges in unambiguous terms, with disagreement between them resulting, in common law systems, in dissent rather than compromise.
 It would be incompatible with the function of the courts for their decisions to be influenced by the media, pressure groups or public opinion.
-Judges are experts in the analysis and application In politics, as in diplomacy, evasion and ambiguity can be constructive, and may be necessary to achieve a consensus.
+Judges are experts in the analysis and application of legal rules and principles, and in the interpretation of legal texts.
+Their independence from the world of politics enables them to determine the meaning of those rules and texts by professional methods, unaffected by political programmes or the necessity of winning elections.
+That is what allows them, when a constitutional conflict arises, to give effect to the constitution as they construe it as independent and expert interpreters, rather than as one or another group of politicians might wish it to be construed.